gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 But the story does not end with Akaki's death.

-After his death, a ghost begins to appear in St. Petersburg — near the Kalinkin Bridge — tearing overcoats from passersby.
+After his death, a ghost begins to appear in St. Petersburg, near the Kalinkin Bridge, tearing overcoats from passersby.

 The ghost is Akaki Akakiyeviç.